USPTO Has Rejected Nintendo’s “Summon-and-Battle” Patent For Being Too “Obvious”

 Nintendo logo

-In the latest chapter of the story of Nintendo’s and The Pokémon Company’s ongoing attempts to litigate the use of Pokémon-styled gameplay mechanics, the US Patent and Trademark Office (USPTO) has revoked a 2025 patent that was granted to the companies.
-The patent—US 12,403,397—revolved around gameplay mechanics that involved summoning allies to partake in a battle alongside the player’s character.
-Initially filed in 2023 and granted in September 2025, the USPTO had ordered a re-examination of the patent in November 2025.
+In the latest chapter of Nintendo’s and The Pokémon Company’s ongoing attempts to litigate the use of Pokémon-styled gameplay mechanics, the US Patent and Trademark Office (USPTO) has revoked a patent granted to the same.
+The patent—US 12,403,397—revolved around gameplay mechanics that involved summoning allies to fight alongside the player’s character.
+Initially filed in 2023 and granted in September 2025, the USPTO had ordered a re-examination in November 2025.

-It is worth noting that the revocation of the patent is a non-final decision, which gives Nintendo some room to try and fight back and appeal the USPTO’s decision.
-Game Fray’s Florian Mueller has noted that Nintendo has two months to respond to the decision, and also has the choice of asking for an extension.
+It is worth noting that the revocation of the patent is a non-final decision, which gives Nintendo some room to try and fight back and appeal the decision.
+Game Fray’s Florian Mueller has noted that it has two months to respond to the decision, and also the choice of asking for an extension.

 Mueller has noted that the re-examination of the patent didn’t require the USPTO to look at any game to get to the conclusion that it was “obvious”.
 However, the proceedings have been made “somewhat complicated” by the USPTO not having looked at other games.